opendata-swiss/metadata.swiss/opendata.swiss/ui/README.md

 ```

 The `*PIVEAU_HUB*` can be overridden to point to another Piveau instance.
-By default, `https://piveau-hub-repo-ln.zazukoians.org` is used
+By default, `https://piveau-hub-repo-ln.zazukoians.org` is used.

 The personal access token requires contents and pull request permissions.